elvis-darko/NATURAL-LANGUAGE-PROCESSING--SENTIMENT-ANALYSIS/README.md

 1. Dockerize your Gradio app to get it ready to be deployed to any cloud hub.
 [Watch this](https://www.youtube.com/watch?v=f6zJwK-pCJo)

 ## Evaluation
-The evaluation metric for the fine-tuned pre-trained models are the **Root Mean Squared Error**.
+The evaluation metric for the fine-tuned pre-trained models is the **Root Mean Squared Error**.

 The target can be any values between -1 and 1, inclusive.